gitorko/gitorko.github.io/source/_posts/Xenon-Rest-Service-Framework.md

 This should start the single node instance of your book store rest service.

-Now lets add 2 more nodes to the quorum
+Now lets add 2 more nodes to the quorum.
+All the 3 nodes ("Service Host") will form what is called a node group.
+Replication happens within this node group.

 ```bash
 $ java -jar myxenon-1.0-SNAPSHOT-jar-with-dependencies.jar --port=8001 --peerNodes=http://localhost:8000
 $ java -jar myxenon-1.0-SNAPSHOT-jar-with-dependencies.jar --port=8002 --peerNodes=http://localhost:8000
 ```
-It will take a few seconds for the nodes to synchronize.
+It will take a few seconds for the nodes to synchronize/converge, the nodes use gossip to detect changes and identify new members in group..
 Note: The node name should be unique in the quorum.
 There must be minimum 3 nodes.
 You should be able to see all 3 nodes in the UI.
-You can try shutting down the primary node and see if data is still accessible
+You can try shutting down the primary node and see if data is still accessible.
+A node group identifies which node is the owner of the data and forwards request to the owner to retrieve that.

+You can also add a node to a group after its started, you can do this by invoking a rest call (JoinPeerRequest).
+For now we will use the option of adding node to node group at startup time by providing --peerNodes.
+Such an ability to join a node group will be very useful in IOT based devices.

 ```bash
 curl -X GET -H 'Content-Type: application/json' -i http://localhost:8001/myservice/books/e948dec6a69bdd3f57182b45a6740